 Introduction to Conway, South Carolina

 Conway, South Carolina, in Horry county, is 68 miles SW of Wilmington, North Carolina (center to center) and 135 miles S of Raleigh, North Carolina.
 The city is included in the Myrtle Beach metropolitan area.
-As of the year 2000 census, 11,788 people lived in Conway.

 Originally, Mckevlin founded the area now known as Conway.
 The Royal Governor, Robert Johnson's Township Scheme, created the town in 1734.
 It was then known as Kingston after Britain's King George II.
 After the American Revolution, the residents changed the town's name to Conwayborough in honor of the Revolutionary War General, Robert Conway.
 In 1883, the town was named Conway by the General Assembly.
 The area's early industries were centered around turpentine and lumber.